 Stevan and his team provide experienced and aggressive representation to owners, contractors, suppliers, and construction services professionals.
 He has helped his clients successfully work through complicated insurance coverage disputes, contract disputes and negotiations, lien foreclosures, performance and payment bond claims, and land use issues.

 Based out of Salt Lake City, Stevan represents clients from all over the United States and world.
-He has appeared in federal and state courts and handled matters with arbitrators and mediators in Utah, Idaho, Nevada, Colorado, Washington, Texas, Michigan, Ohio, Pennsylvania, New York, New Jersey, Delaware, Connecticut, Virginia, Georgia, Florida, Mississippi, Illinois, and Wyoming.
+He has appeared in federal and state courts and handled matters with arbitrators and mediators in Utah, Idaho, Nevada, Colorado, Washington, Texas, Michigan, Ohio, Pennsylvania, New York, New Jersey, Delaware, Connecticut, Virginia, Georgia, Florida, Mississippi, Illinois, Montana, and Wyoming.

 Prior to joining Skoubye Nielson & Johansen in 2008, Stevan was a judicial extern for the Hon.
 Ronald E. Nehring (Ret.) of the Utah Supreme Court, where he prepared opinion drafts for HMA v.
 U.S. Bank, 2007 UT 40 and Swenson v.
 Erikson, 2007 UT 76.